 Example Sentences For ‘Curiosity Killed The Cat’

 - Josh and Jennifer have been acting strange around each other lately.
-I was asking around trying to figure out what was going on between them, so I asked around, but a friend told me that curiosity killed the cat and I should just leave it alone.
+I wanted to figure out what was going on between them, so I asked around, but a friend told me that curiosity killed the cat and I should just leave it alone.